fracpete/brother-mfc6490cw/arch/README.md

-# brother-mfc6490cw-arch
+# Brother MFC-6490CW - Arch Linux
-Arch Linux pacakges for Brother MFC-6490CW printer.
+Arch Linux packages for Brother MFC-6490CW printer.

-## Arch
+## Basics

 * How to package a deb for arch